Skip to main content

 Real-Time Event Reliability

-Trinity uses a Redis Streams-backed event bus for all WebSocket delivery (RELIABILITY-003).
+Trinity uses a Redis Streams-backed event bus for all WebSocket delivery.
 This is invisible during normal operation but has operator-visible behaviour in a few edge cases.

 Reconnect Replay